JBNU-JBIG/-/README.md

   - `juwon` - Fully Convolution Network
 - 2023/03/11
   - `sanha` - Visual prompting via image inpainting
-  - `geonwoo` - Variational Inference: A Review for Statisticians
+  - `keonwoo` - Variational Inference: A Review for Statisticians
   - `hoyeon` - Sequence to Sequence Learning with Neural Networks
   - `Ingeol` - Few-shot learning
 - 2023/03/04
   - `sanha` - Generative Adversarial Imitation learning(GAIL)
-  - `geonwoo` - difussion model
+  - `keonwoo` - difussion model
   - `hoyeon` - Genarative adversarial network
 - 2023/02/23
   - `sanha` - A study of inverse reinforcement learning and its implementation
-  - `geonwoo` - We need to know confidence of prediction on dataset
+  - `keonwoo` - We need to know confidence of prediction on dataset
   - `hoyeon` - Autoencoding Variationa Bayes
 - 2023/02/10
   - `sanha` - Graphs Constraints and Search for the Abstraction and Reasoning Corpus
-  - `geonwoo` - Attention is all you need!
+  - `keonwoo` - Attention is all you need!
 - 2023/02/03
   - `sanha` - Stocastic prediction of multi agent interaction from partial observations
-  - `geonwoo` - A Tutorial on Bayesian Optimization
+  - `keonwoo` - A Tutorial on Bayesian Optimization
   - `hoyeon` - Playing Atari with Deep Reinforcement Learning
 - 2023/01/20
   - `sanha` - object centric learning with slot attention